kungming2/translator-BOT-reborn/docs/lookup.md

 ## CJK Lookup

 When a user submits a comment with two \` ([grave accents](https://en.wikipedia.org/wiki/Grave_accent), also known as back ticks) around a text string, Ziwen will look up the string to see if it's a Chinese, Japanese, or Korean character, word, or *[chengyu](https://en.wikipedia.org/wiki/Chengyu)/[yojijukugo](https://en.wikipedia.org/wiki/Yojijukugo)* (idioms) or a word for the post's language.
 Ziwen will then return its findings, including pronunciations, meaning, and links to online dictionaries for that search.
 Unlike other commands, there is no explicit word trigger for this function - the presence of two \` around the lookup term is sufficient.
-(This is usually used to indicate code text on Reddit)
+(This syntax is often used to indicate programming code text on Reddit)

 Chinese or Japanese explanations are included in *chengyu* and *yojijukugo* lookups if Ziwen can find them.

-On average, [55% of posts](https://www.reddit.com/r/translator/wiki/overall_statistics) on r/translator are for one of the Chinese, Japanese, or Korean (CJK) languages.
+On average, [55% of posts](https://www.reddit.com/r/translator/wiki/overall_statistics) on r/translator are for one of the Chinese, Japanese, or Korean (CJK) languages, thus necessitating a robust function for returning dictionary results in that language.

 #### Optional Syntax